-The requirement to display fuel consumption and CO2 emissions figures on advertisements is not a specific requirement of the CAP Code.
+The requirement to display fuel consumption ('mpg') and CO2 emissions figures on advertisements is not a specific requirement of the CAP Code.
 However, if a business is involved in the supply of new cars in the UK, they must provide certain information as it is a statutory requirement.

 The legislation that sets out the requirements for the display of that information is The Passenger Car (Fuel Consumption and CO2 Emissions Information) Regulations 2001 and amending 2004 and 2013 Regulations.

-Since then, the Worldwide Harmonised Light Vehicle Test Procedure (WLTP) is a new test cycle for cars, intended to produce more realistic CO2 and fuel consumption values.
-The new testing regime aims to provide a closer representation of ‘real-world’ fuel consumption and CO2 figures.
+Since then, the Worldwide Harmonised Light Vehicle Test Procedure (WLTP) has been used.
+This is intended to produce more realistic CO2 and fuel consumption values: the WLTP testing regime aims to provide a closer representation of ‘real-world’ fuel consumption and CO2 figures.
 This applies to all vehicles, including fully electric and plug-in electric hybrid vehicles (PHEVs).

 Following a transitional phase, all relevant new car ads from the 6 April 2020 onwards have been required to display WLTP figures only.